Habbie/hello-dns/tdns/README.md

 ```

 ## DNSType, RCode, DNSSection
-These is an enums that contains the names and numerical values of the DNS
+These are enums that contain the names and numerical values of the DNS
 types and error codes.
 This means for example that `DNSType::A` corresponds
 to 1 and `DNSType::SOA` to 6.